Vocational Rehabilitation

 I’ve heard that VR won’t pay for college for people with intellectual disability.
 Is that true?

-No. VR agencies can support college attendance in multiple ways (see next question for examples).
-Since VR services are individualized to meet each person’s unique needs, the decision whether or how to support college attendance is based on a conversation between the individual and their rehabilitation counselor.
-With their counselor, individuals outline services they need considering things like their interests, aptitudes, skills, the local labor market, and more.
+VR agencies can support college attendance in multiple ways (see next question for examples).
+Since VR services are individualized to meet each person’s unique needs, the decision whether or how to support college attendance is based on the vocational goals and needs of the individual.
+With their counselor, individuals develop a unique plan that outlines the services they may need, considering things like their interests, aptitudes, skills, the local labor market, and more.
 Because services provided are individualized to each person; based on “strengths, resources, priorities, concerns, abilities, capabilities, and interests,” the VR agency is prohibited by regulation from making categorical denial of certain services, like college for people with intellectual disabilities.
+However, financial support for any service varies from person to person and is largely based on financial need.
+Contact your local VR agency for more information.

 How can VR support students with intellectual disability to attend college?